 A former collegiate athlete, NCAA Division I assistant basketball coach and athletic administrator, Megan Kahn brings a vast perspective to WeCOACH.
 She assumed the role of Executive Director on August 1, 2016, and has infused the organization with energy and new leadership, including a complete rebrand, as well as developing and implementing a number of programs and resources to serve the women’s coaching community.
 Prior to assuming the executive director position, she served in several capacities for WeCOACH, focusing on coordinating event and educational program operations and building connections and engagement.

 Kahn spent four years at the Atlantic 10 Conference office, most recently as associate commissioner from 2010-12, where she served in many capacities, including men’s and women’s basketball oversight, strategic planning, and social media efforts.
 She was the director of the 2010 and 2011 A-10 Men’s Basketball Championship before overseeing all facets of the Conference’s women’s basketball operations during the 2011-12 season.
 Prior to the Atlantic 10, Megan worked at the Atlantic Coast Conference office, where she was as an administrative assistant for women’s basketball.

 Kahn got her start in the collegiate ranks as an assistant women’s basketball coach at the NCAA Division I level before deciding to pursue administration.
 After leaving the coaching profession, she was an intern for the National Association of Collegiate Women Athletics Administrators (NACWAA) in 2005 (now known as Women Leaders in College Sports).

 Megan is dedicated to personal and professional development, having graduated from the NCAA Women Coaches Academy (2004), NACWAA/HERS (2006), and the Sports Management Institute (2011-12).
 She holds a master’s degree in sports management and is also a certified Health Coach and aromatherapist.
-In her spare time, she enjoys long walks on the beach, hiking in the mountains, and spending time with family and friends.
+In her spare time, she enjoys hiking, biking, and spending time with family and friends.

 Director of Business Operations